About Globetracker's Mission, 2022 -2023 Edition

 Globetracker's Mission, an episodic story in blog-style format, takes students in grades 2-6 on a journey around the world to learn standards-based geography, landforms, and map skills in an engaging, interactive context.

 In each weekly episode, Geo and Meri, fictitious brother and sister techno-savvy teens, share new posts, ideal for a whiteboard or individual devices, about their travels on a secret mission to find Dewey, the truth-sniffing dog.
-Each episode includes annotated vocabulary terms and interactive maps for practicing map skills or answering think-aloud questions the teens pose as they use today's tools: text messaging, cell phones, and blog-posting.
-Readers vote at the conclusion of each post, telling Geo and Meri what to do next.
+Each episode includes annotated vocabulary terms and interactive maps for practicing map skills or answering think-aloud questions the teens pose as they use today's tools: text messaging, cell phones, and blog posting.
+Readers vote after each post, telling Geo and Meri what to do next.

-Geo and Meri's travels this year will cover seven continents, following reader votes to determine the next step each week.
+This year, Geo and Meri's travels will cover seven continents, following reader votes to determine the next step each week.
 Over the course of seven months, classes using Globetracker's Mission "visit" all seven continents and experience them through the thoughts and "snapshots" of Geo and Meri.
-We invite you to read and participate in their blog by voting each week.
+We invite you to read and participate in their blog by voting weekly.

 If you are a teacher, click here to learn more about ways you and your class can join in the “Mission,” what students will learn, and standards Geo and Meri will address along the way.